citrus bergamia

 Dilute 1 drop of Bergamot essential oil in 4 drops of Argan vegetable oil.
 Massage the abdomen until completely absorbed into the skin.

 Mix 2 drops of Bergamot essential oil with a teaspoon of Honey or Olive oil.
-Apply on the tongue before each meal.
+Apply to the tongue before each meal.
 Repeat until you notice improvement.

 Constipation